The History of St. Peter's and St. Joseph's

 For the last 85 years, the two parishes ran on their own until 1988, when the Archdiocese united the two parishes.
 Each retained its own separate corporate identity, but in practical terms became one parish with two sites.
 Effective July 1, 2014 our churches merged into one parish family, The Parish of St. Maximilian Kolbe.

-While part of one family, each parish thrives as parish life is extremely vibrant.
 Masses are at 5 p.m.
 Saturday at Saint Joseph’s, and 8 and 10:30 a.m. on Sunday morning at Saint Peter’s.
 Beautiful music helps enhance our worship, and thanks to dedicated musicians, lectors, sacristans, servers and Eucharistic Ministers, the worship experience is extremely fulfilling.
 The Eucharist and Mass are at the core of our identity, but numerous other programs and ministries abound at our parish.
-Our parishes have active an active parish council, a Knights of Columbus Council, Eucharistic Adoration, vibrant youth ministry, an annual parish festival, and a host of other activities to help foster the faith.
+Our parish has an active parish council, a Knights of Columbus Council, Eucharistic Adoration, vibrant youth ministry, an annual parish festival, and a host of other activities to help foster the faith.
 A dedicated parish staff works hard to meet the needs of all.

 St. Maximilian Kolbe Catholic School